Fate of superconductivity in disordered Dirac and semi-Dirac semimetals: Introduction

+In a recent work \cite{WangJing17}, the influence of random gauge potential and random mass on superconductivity in 2D DSM was studied by using the perturbative RG method.
+It was found there that the critical attraction for Cooper pairing is increased by random gauge potential or random mass \cite{WangJing17}.
+The strength parameter of random gauge potential can be fixed at a small value, whereas the strength parameter of random mass flows to zero logarithmically as the zero-energy limit is reached \cite{Ludwig94, Ostrovsky06, Evers08, Foster12, WangJing17}.
+Therefore, the perturbative RG analysis is reliable in these two cases.

+If random chemical potential and pairing interaction are considered simultaneously, RG analysis revealed \cite{WangJing17} that both of the two strength parameters tend to diverge at some finite energy scale.
+This indicates that the system becomes unstable and will be turned into a new phase.
+In such a strong coupling regime, the RG method cannot be used to determine whether the system enters into a CDM phase or a SC phase.
+To address this issue, we need to analyze the possible generation of disorder scattering rate $\Gamma$ and the possible generation of SC gap $\Delta$.
+These two processes strongly affect each other.
+Therefore, the quantities $\Gamma$ and $\Delta$ should be calculated in a self-consistent and unbiased way.

+Dyson-Schwinger equations (DSEs) provide a suitable framework to treat disorder scattering and Cooper pairing on an equal footing.
+The essence of this approach is to solve the self-consistently coupled DSEs for $\Gamma$ and $\Delta$.
+In the most generic form, DSEs are complete and contain all the information about disorder scattering and Cooper pairing.
+In practice, however, it is always necessary to properly truncate the complete set of DSEs.
+The original AG method and its generalization to be presented below in this work are actually two different truncations of the complete set of DSEs.

-Subsequently, Potirniche \emph{et al.} \cite{Potirniche14} investigated the interplay of superconductivity and random scalar potential within a Hubbard model defined on honeycomb lattices with an on-site attractive coupling $U$ by means of self-consistent Bogoliubov-de Gennes (BdG) equations \cite{Potirniche14}.
-In the clean limit, they found that the system remains a semimetal if $U$ is smaller than certain critical value $U_{c}$, but becomes superconducting when $U > U_{c}$.
-Including random scalar potential results in a complicated disorder-dependence of superconductivity.
-In the strong coupling regime $U > U_{c}$, disorder suppresses superconductivity.
+Nandkishore \emph{et al.} \cite{Nandkishore13} investigated the effect of random chemical potential on $s$-wave superconductivity by taking the surface state of 3D topological insulator as an example.
+After solving the mean-field gap equation, which is a simplified version of AG method, in combination with a RG analysis \cite{Nandkishore13}, they found that superconductivity can be induced by arbitrarily weak attraction.
+Subsequently, Potirniche \emph{et al.} \cite{Potirniche14} analyzed the interplay of superconductivity and random chemical potential by considering a Hubbard model defined on honeycomb lattices with an on-site attractive coupling $U$ by means of self-consistent Bogoliubov-de Gennes equation method \cite{Potirniche14}.
+In the clean limit, they argued that the system remains a SM if $U$ is smaller than certain critical value $U_{c}$, but becomes SC when $U$ exceeds $U_{c}$.
+Adding disorder to the clean system results in a complicated behavior of superconductivity.
+In the strong coupling regime $U > U_{c}$, disorder can suppress superconductivity.
 In the weak coupling regime $U < U_{c}$, weak disorder enhances superconductivity, but strong disorder eventually destroys superconductivity.

-The disorder effects on superconductivity in 2D Dirac semimetals have recently been studied by means of the RG approach by Wang \emph{et al.} \cite{WangJ16}, who found that random scalar potential (also called random chemical potential) suppresses superconductivity.
-Apparently, this RG result is different from that obtained in Ref.~\cite{Nandkishore13} by using the gap equation approach.